Dr Shahmima Akhtar FRHistS

 Research

-I am a historian of race, migration and empire.
-My first book Exhibiting Irishness: Empire, Race and Identity, 1850s to 1960s (Manchester, 2024) traces multiple constructions of Irish identity in national and international displays as Ireland moved from a colonial to an independent, globally-connected state.
-As a cultural history of Irish identity, the book considers exhibitions as a formative platform for imagining a host of Irish pasts, presents and futures.
-I have formerly worked at the Royal Historical Society to improve BME representation in UK History, whether working with schools and the curriculum, cultural institutions, community groups or other learned societies.
-I have also worked closely with museums and heritage sites as a researcher and consultant on shaping histories of the British Empire for today’s populace.
-Overall, I am committed to researching histories of race, migration and empire and thinking through their presentation in historic or contemporary visual platforms.
+I completed my higher education training at the University of Birmingham, undertaking my BA, Masters and PhD (funded by the Arts and Humanities Council, Midlands3Cities Award).
+I was a Lecturer in Minorities in Multi-Ethnic Britain at Royal Holloway, University of London from 2020 to 2023.
+I have formerly worked as Past and Present Postdoctoral Fellowship at the Royal Historical Society and Institute of Historical Research which involved actively embedding the Race, Ethnicity, Equality Working Group’s (REEWG) strategy and policy to improve BME representation in UK History, whether working with schools and the curriculum, cultural institutions, community groups or other learned societies.
+I have also worked closely with museums and heritage sites (such as Birmingham Museum and Art Gallery) as a researcher and consultant on shaping histories of the British Empire that are relevant to today’s populace.
+Overall, I am committed to researching migrant histories and thinking through their presentation in historic or contemporary visual platforms.

 Other activities